In agile era, all of us are hearing the following approaches. Let’s give insights & compare on three approaches ATDD, TDD and BDD

-ATDD combines the general techniques and principles of TDD with ideas from domain-driven design ATDD is practice of writing tests first, but focuses on tests which describe behavior, rather than tests which test a unit of implementation.
+ATDD combines the general techniques and principles of TDD with ideas from domain-driven design ATDD is the practice of writing tests first but focuses on tests that describe behavior, rather than tests which test a unit of implementation.

 ATDD Vs TDD Vs BDD